Marsden, Tyne and Wear: Marsden village

 By the time of nationalisation in 1945 into the National Coal Board, the site employed just under 1,500 miners.
 The railway line itself became the first nationalised passenger line on 1 January 1947.
 Passenger service was officially withdrawn on 14 November 1953, but trains ran until 23 November.

-Marsden boasts two well-known pubs, the Marsden Grotto and the Marsden Inn.
+Marsden has two pubs, the Marsden Grotto and the Marsden Inn.
 The Inn is located on Marsden Lane while the Grotto is hewn in the cliffs facing Marsden Rock.
 There are a few shops including a reptile shop and several post offices up towards Cleadon Hills.
 Marsden Lane is the main street leading up to Lizard Lane, Marsden Lane begins at the bottom of Horsley Hill Square before stretching up.